eb18608/BIF/Portfolio B/Overview and requirements.md

 ﻿# Overview
 **The client:**
-*	A group of PhD students at the Bioinspired Flight Lab in the University of Bristol conducting research on the flight behaviour of urban gulls in Bristol
+*	<!--A group of PhD students --> The PhD research group at the Bioinspired Flight Lab in the University of Bristol conducting research on the flight behaviour of urban gulls in Bristol
     -	Research includes how gulls utilise thermal air currents to conserve energy, how their behaviour differs from gulls living in a rural area, etc.
-    -	The research is used to find ways to maximise the potential of drones to solve problems and contribute to society
+    -	The research is used to find ways to maximis<!--e the potential of drones to solve problems and contribute to society-->e the potential of drones and their possible contribution to society
 *	The students run a SCEEM Outreach workshop related to the research
-    -	The purpose of the workshop is to engage attendees with STEM
+    -	The purpose of the workshop is to engage attendees with <!--STEM--> a possible future in STEM
-    -	Attendees are given a problem and asked to solve it using drones, using a budget system to purchase bio-sensors (sensors inspired by natural sensory organs of animals) that may be useful for solving the problem
+    -	Attendees are given a problem and asked to solve it using drones, using a budget system to purchase bio-sensors (<!--sensors--> attachments inspired by natural sensory organs of animals) that may be useful for solving the problem
-    -	Attendees then navigate a real drone around a physical obstacle course
+    -	Attendees then <!--navigate a--> real drones around a physical obstacle course

 **The domain:**
-*	The main domain of the product is *education*, though the solution is also intended to be entertaining to users
+*	The main domain of the product is *education*, though the solution is also intended <!--to be entertaining to users--> to entertain users

 **The problem:**
-*	The client desires a platform similar their workshop to keep attendees engaged with STEM afterwards
+*	The client desires a platform similar their workshop to keep attendees engaged with STEM <!--afterwards--> post workshop
-*	The purpose of the product is not an outright replacement of the workshop, but to be something the attendees can take home
+*	<!--The purpose of -->The product is not an outright replacement of the workshop, but to be something the attendees can take home

 **Our solution:**
 *	A mobile (Android-based) 3D game intended to replicate the challenges given to the participants of the workshop